Katherine

 Travels from: Portland, OR

-“Exceptional and arresting… Roy holds readers’ attention with her approachable writing style and astonishing statistics.”—Booklist
+“Exceptional and arresting… Roy holds readers’ attention with her approachable writing style and astonishing statistics.” — Booklist

-Her most recent release, Making More, is a groundbreaking book that explains and demystifies how everything from fish to mammals and plants to insects reproduce.
+Her book, Making More, is a groundbreaking book that explains and demystifies how everything from fish to mammals and plants to insects reproduce.
 Katherine distills the science of reproduction into its simplest components: organisms must meet, merge their DNA, and grow new individuals; and she thoughtfully highlights the astonishing variety of this process with examples from across the natural world, from plants to insects to fish, birds, mammals, and more.
 Lucid, informed, and illuminated by beautiful paintings, Making More weaves a story that seamlessly explains life’s most fundamental process, answers children’s questions, and provides an essential tool for parents, caregivers, and educators.

 Katherine's Featured Titles